-After stocking up on jerky in Baker I headed into the Mojave Preserve from the north side with the idea of climbing Teutonia Peak and seeing the Cima Dome.
-Little did I know I could see the dome right from the freeway exit so I knew I was going in the right direction.
-About 10 miles in, right before the Mojave Cross I saw the turn out for the trailhead to this fantastic hike.
+After stocking up on jerky in Baker, I headed into the Mojave National Preserve from the north side with the idea of climbing Teutonia Peak and seeing the Cima Dome.
+I could see the dome right from the freeway exit, so I knew I was going in the right direction.
+About 10 miles in, right before the Mojave Cross, I saw the turn out for the trailhead to this fantastic hike.
 Here is all the information.

 - 4 miles

 - I wrote this in 2015 and 2021

 After getting my bearings, I started on the hike, not knowing all the amazing stuff these four miles held.
 There are mines, the densest Joshua Tree forest in the world, and the Cima Dome all before you get to the peak.
 Does it get better than that?